pvk-96/F1-car-image-classifier/README.md

 ```
 ├── f1-car-classification.ipynb
 ├── report.pdf
-├── requirements.txt
-├── utils.py          # (optional)
-├── /images_results/  # Figures, confusion matrices, sample outputs
 └── README.md
 ```
 Dataset and model weights stored externally due to size limits.

-## What Else Can I Upload To GitHub?
-- All code (scripts, notebooks, helper files)
-- Documentation (`README.md`, `report.pdf`)
-- Small figures, sample output images
-- Sample data (a few images, if they are under the file size limits)
-- Requirements/environment files
-- Instructions for how to download/use the larger dataset and models

-For large data and models, always use links to external storage (Google Drive, Kaggle, HuggingFace, etc.).

 ## References
 - Kaggle Dataset Homepage (add your specific dataset page if you wish)